BlockchainCommons/SmartCustodyBook/manuscript/02-adversaries.md

 ***Risks:***

 1.  **Funds Loss.** Obviously the danger of legal forfeiture is the loss of the funds themselves.
 2.  **Cascade: Denial of Access.** A legal forfeiture can sometimes cause a purposeful denial of access to a house, safe, or safety deposit box.

 ***Process Solutions:***

 1.  **Neutrally Store Your Funds.** Maintain funds or keys outside of the sphere of control of fascist and authoritarian nation-states.

-2.  ### **Practice Anonymity.** Do not let people know you have bitcoins; ensure that you in no way ever link your key to your real persona.
+2.  **Practice Anonymity.** Do not let people know you have bitcoins; ensure that you in no way ever link your key to your real persona.

+{pagebreak}

 ### Adversary: Nation-State Actor